jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

 WOW!
-You made it to the end of the long chapter on `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_, and now know
+You made it to the end of the chapter on `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_, and now know

 * How to create a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_
 * What objects can be used as `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ keys